 My commitment-phobia probably makes me a candidate whose instincts cannot be entirely relied upon,

 I’m too broken to be lovable, too naive to be trusted and too stubborn to considered the “safe” option for a “good wife”.

 I seem to surprise myself most days, so I’m not sure how I can claim to be stable enough for someone to truly get to know the “real me”?

 I am a riddle that I constantly unwrap each day, with eagerness and adventure on my part but seemingly, with increasing anxiety and disappointment on the part of others.

-And so even in hearing about me, you have not even remotely heard half the truth about me.
+And so even in hearing about me, you probably haven’t even remotely heard half the truth about me.

-Perhaps I am afraid you will disclose these secret desired to my parents, who are blissfully unaware of my bucket-list filled with their worst nightmares.
+Perhaps I am afraid you will disclose these secret desires to my parents, who are blissfully unaware of my bucket-list filled with their worst nightmares.

-And thus strangers have walked away knowing most of the secrets that my family are still trying to pry away from me with guilt, emotional blackmail and obligation.
+And thus strangers have walked away knowing most of the secrets, that my family is still trying to pry away from me with guilt, emotional blackmail and cleverly aimed obligations.

 Let’s see, what else?